Finland: Languages

-Swedish is the native language of 5.2% of the population (Swedish-speaking Finns).
+Swedish is the native language of 5.1% of the population (Swedish-speaking Finns).
 Swedish is a compulsory school subject and general knowledge of the language is good among many non-native speakers.
 Likewise, a majority of Swedish-speaking non-Ålanders can speak Finnish.
 The Finnish side of the land border with Sweden is unilingually Finnish-speaking.
 The Swedish across the border is distinct from the Swedish spoken in Finland.
 There is a sizeable pronunciation difference between the varieties of Swedish spoken in the two countries, although their mutual intelligibility is nearly universal.

-Finnish Romani is spoken by some 5,000–6,000 people; Romani and Finnish Sign Language are also recognized in the constitution.
+Finnish Romani is spoken by some 5,000–6,000 people; there are 13,000-14,000 Romani people in Finland Romani and Finnish Sign Language are also recognized in the constitution.
 There are two sign languages: Finnish Sign Language, spoken natively by 4,000–5,000 people, and Finland-Swedish Sign Language, spoken natively by about 150 people.
-Tatar is spoken by a Finnish Tatar minority of about 800 people whose ancestors moved to Finland mainly during Russian rule from the 1870s to the 1920s.
+Tatar is spoken by a Finnish Tatar minority of about 800 people whose ancestors moved to Finland mainly between the 1870s and 1920s.

-The Sami languages have an official status in parts of Lapland, where the Sami, numbering around 7,000, are recognized as an indigenous people.
-About a quarter of them speak a Sami language as their mother tongue.
-The Sami languages that are spoken in Finland are Northern Sami, Inari Sami, and Skolt Sami.
+The Sámi languages have an official status in parts of Lapland, where the Sámi, numbering over 10,000 are recognized as an indigenous people.
+About a quarter of them speak a Sámi language as their mother tongue.
+The Sámi languages that are spoken in Finland are Northern Sami, Inari Sami, and Skolt Sami.
 The rights of minority groups (in particular Sami, Swedish speakers, and Romani people) are protected by the constitution.
 The Nordic languages and Karelian are also specially recognized in parts of Finland.